 There are substantial changes in tidal constituents fitted to tide-only and tide-and-surge model results.
-Even constituents with purely lunar frequencies, including M_2 , may be affected by the surge, perhaps owing to asymmetry in phase changes of the tide under high- and low-pressure weather systems.
+Even constituents with purely lunar frequencies, including \mathbf{M}2 , may be affected by the surge, perhaps owing to asymmetry in phase changes of the tide under high and low pressure weather systems.

-Some effects of the weather on tides are double-counted in the forecast procedure used in the UK, in which model residuals are added to gauge-based tide predictions.
+Some effects of the weather on tides are double-counted in the forecast procedure used in the UK, where model residuals are added to gauge-based tide predictions.
 Even if the model were perfect, the minimum error from the current forecast procedure would be at least the error in the harmonic prediction including surge at estimating the tide-only model.
 If 62 constituents are fitted, this has a standard deviation of 20 cm at Avonmouth and 4-10 cm at most other UK gauges.
 5-8 cm of the error at Avonmouth is due simply to a small change in phase of the S_2 harmonic.
 Further errors in total water level and skew surge arise directly from the linear addition of the harmonic prediction to the non-linear residual, particularly where there is a phase difference between model and gauge tidal harmonics.

 Understanding and quantifying these errors is extremely important for forecasters, who will often need to advise or intervene on the expected surge risk, often based on a direct comparison between observed residuals and the forecast nontidal residual.
-Where, for example, such a comparison may lead to the observed residual falling outside the bounds of an ensemble of forecast non-tidal residuals, forecasters may significantly (and potentially incorrectly) reduce their confidence in the model's estimate of surge if they are unaware of the additional errors associated with the harmonic tide and whether or not they have been addressed within the ensemble forecast's post-processing system.
-For comparison, across the UK tide-gauge network, short-range ensemble forecast RMS spread is of the order of 5-10 cm (Flowerdew et al., 2013).
-It is noted that, in the UK, the majority of coastal flood events occur around peak spring tides (Haigh et al., 2015), for which the sensitivity to any errors in the M_2-S_2 phase relationship is arguably at its highest.
+Where, for example, such a comparison may lead to the observed residual falling outside the bounds of an ensemble of forecast non-tidal residuals, the forecaster may significantly (and potentially incorrectly) reduce their confidence in the model's estimate of surge if they are unaware of the additional errors associated with the harmonic tide and whether or not they have been addressed within the ensemble